-If it isn’t sealed perfectly, then the sound will definitely come out of the room.
-Just a single and small opening in the door can drastically change how much sound is allowed to come through.
+If it isn’t sealed off perfectly, then the sound will definitely come out of the room.
+Just a single small opening in the door can drastically change how much noise is allowed to come through.

 A good tip for you to implement is to close the door, same thing can be applied to windows, and have someone use a flashlight from the other side on the edges of the door.

-You will be able to tell if there are seems or cracks on the doors and windows this way.
+You will be able to tell if there are gaps between the door and the frame this way.
 If light shines through, you need to seal that crack.